randoneering/randoneering/README.md

 ### Notables

 - **nixpkgs maintainer** — contributing to the world's largest Linux package repository (whether it wants my help or not)
-- **SCALE 23x speaker** — "Five Stages of Grieving: Databases in Infrastructure as Code"
+- **SCALE 23x speaker** — "Five Stages of Grieving: Databases in Infrastructure as Code" and "pgFirstAid"
-- **Randoneering, LLC** — database and data engineering consulting out of the Gem State → [randoneering.tech](https://randoneering.tech)
+- **Randoneering, LLC** — fractional infrastructure engineering consultancy out of the Gem State → [randoneering.tech](https://randoneering.tech)

 ---